Bones for Life FAQ

 How often do I need to practise?

 It’s entirely up to you, but my advice is to start building the processes that appeal to you most into your daily routine from the start.
 That way you’ll keep remembering that you signed up for the programme (I see you!) and coming back to it.
-When you sign up you receive a whole 12 months’ access, not because I expect you to take that long to complete it, but because it’s an invaluable resource when you want a refresher or a bit of extra motivation!
+When you sign up you receive lifetime access* to the course, so it will always be there for you when you want a refresher or a bit of extra motivation!

-To really anchor in your practice, and harness the power of your subconscious mind to support your body in achieving optimum bone health, join my Self Hypnosis for Stronger Bones session, a live group hypnotherapy session combined with an MP3 audio recording for you to download and listen to daily.
+To really anchor in your practice, and harness the power of your subconscious mind to support your body in achieving optimum bone health, join my Self Hypnosis for Stronger Bones Masterclass, a group hypnotherapy session, accessible live or on replay, combined with an MP3 audio recording for you to download and listen to daily.

 Do you offer in person or 1:1 Bones for Life tuition?

-For most people, my online Bones for Life courses are the most time- and cost-efficient way to get a feel for Bones for Life and decide if it’s something they want to explore further.
-Those who wish to continue then have the opportunity to join a live class.
-These classes are delivered over Zoom (replays available), making them accessible to anyone who is interested, irrespective of location.
+My online Bones for Life courses are the most time- and cost-efficient way to get a feel for Bones for Life and decide if it’s something you want to explore further.